Eco-friendly Alternatives For Disposable Plastic Water Bottles

 While plastic is recyclable, there have been concerns about the footprint it leaves behind on a grander scale.
 Today, there are an estimated 46,000 pieces of plastic floating in the ocean and what is not recycled takes over 1000 years to decompose.
 This makes a good case for expanding water bottle material options and looking into alternatives that may be friendlier.

 Some plant-based bottles themselves are edible as well as biodegradable.
-While no one may want to actually eat them, it’s good to know that they are safe, don’t impart the same chemicals as other bottles might, and are a new, effective product on the market.
+While no one may want to actually eat them, it’s good to know they are safe, don’t impart the same chemicals as other bottles might, and are a new, effective product on the market.

 Boxed Water (or Paper Bottles)